This blueberry pie filling recipe is super tasty and so easy to make. All you need is four simple ingredients to make the BEST pie filling.

 - Sterilize.
 Sterilize your canning jars, lids, and rings by boiling them in a pot of water.

 - Fill and cover.
-Carefully fill the jars with the hot filling, leaving an inch of headspace and removing air bubbles.
+Carefully fill the jars with the hot mixture, leaving an inch of headspace and removing air bubbles.
 Then place the lids on tightly.

 - Process.
 Process in a water bath canner for 20 minutes.
 Allow to cool and then store it.
 It will last for at least 3 months, but usually longer.

-An opened can of pie filling can store for up to 1 week in the refrigerator if kept wrapped or closed tightly.
+Storing: An opened can of pie filling can store for up to 1 week in the refrigerator if kept wrapped or in an airtight container.

 Full Recipe Instructions